Stemanz/restring/README.md

 ![](https://github.com/Stemanz/restring/raw/main/images/files.png)

-Not all comparisons resulted in a DE gene list that long enough to generate functional enrichment results (see image above), thus a few comparisons _(folders)_ are missing.
+Not all comparisons resulted in a DE gene list that's long enough to generate functional enrichment results (see image above), thus a few comparisons _(folders)_ are missing.
 When the DE gene list was sufficiently long to generate results for all analyses, this is what the folder content looks like _(example of one folder)_:

 ![](https://github.com/Stemanz/restring/raw/main/images/folder%20content.png)